 May 14-15 Hatha Yoga Prādipīkā

-Becoming more separated from our connection to Spirit, we used the Raja yoga outlined in the Yoga Sūtra to reconnect.
-The Hatha Prādipīkā guides us to use the body as a tool for reconnection.
+Becoming more separated from our connection to Spirit, Raja Yoga as outlined in the Yoga Sūtra, was used to reconnect.
+Now, the Hatha Prādipīkā guides us to use the body as a tool for reconnection.
 Important in understanding the impact of the tools outlined is the understanding of the subtle body as outlined in texts we have studied previously.

 The Gheranda Samhitā is the most recent of the classical hatha yoga texts; it adds more tools.
 Hansa feels this is due to the continued movement away from a self guided life to fulfilling ourself from outside accomplishments and acquisitions.
 We will review the additional tools and adapt them to benefit students in the 21st rather than the 17th century.
 We will explore how we, even today, have matured yoga to the ever changing population.

 300-hour trainings are typically the next step for teachers.

 We offer the option to attain that and more, with an excess of over 1000 hours of advanced classes available.

 Courses part of our core requirements accumulate to 200 hours and all other hours are elective courses.

 You must have a 200 hour YTT certification before you can register.
 Courses can be used as continuing education.

 Sample of topics include these and more: